rackspace/maybe-ts/README.md

-# maybe-result - Safe function return handling without null and undefined in Typescript and Javascript
+# maybe-result - Safe function return handling in Typescript and Javascript

+Deciding when a function should return an undefined, throw an `Error`, or returning some other sort of "something isn't right" is tough.
+That's because we don't always know how users _calling_ our function will work, and because we want to be clear, clean, and safe.

+This library provides two approaches for wrapping function results:

+- [Maybe](#maybe) for when something may or may not exist
+- [Result](#result) for when you want to return an error, but let the caller decide how to handle it

-## Introduction
+## Maybe

 In many languages, we have concepts of exceptions but also a `null` value of some sort.
 (JavaScript has both `null` and `undefined`.
 Ugh!)